notsanjaykapoor/notme-ruby/readme.md

 ./bin/test
 ```

-Start api server on a port of your choice:
+Start server on a port of your choice:

 ```
 ./bin/api-server --port 5000